jpoberhauser/dist_comp_final/README.md

-# Distributed Computing with PySpark
+# Distributed Machine Learning with PySpark

 This project takes in a csv of NBA data, with 128,069 rows and several features including:

-1. player that took the shot
+1. Player that took the shot

 2. Distance from the rim